deeqkko/devops_docker/README.md

 * Folder Ex-3.5
 Dockerfiles before and after.
 History output from containers backend and frontend.
 Docker-compose.yml is there just for convenience

+* Folder Ex-3.6
+Dockerfile for multi-stage build of frontend